Website refresh coming soon

 Step 4 – Lodge with Titles Queensland

-Once you receive your approved survey plan, it is your responsibility to lodge it with the State Government’s Titles Queensland for registration.
 You have up to 6 months to lodge your plan.
-After 6 months, the council approval lapses.
-You will then be required to resubmit your application to us with new lodgement fees including all up to date rates, water and infrastructure charges.
+If the approval lapses, you must resubmit your application to council.
+This includes payment of new lodgement fees, including all up to date rates, water and infrastructure charges.

 Dual occupancy plan sealing process